AlexShem/mathmodels_and_diff_equations_23-24/Seminar 203 - week 6/README.md

 where the coefficients $D = R^2$, $C = E R^2 / \rho$, $x$ is a spatial variable, $t$ is time, $\rho>0$ is the density of the rod material, $R$ is the cross-section radius, and $E$ is Young's modulus of the material.
 The right part $f(t, x)$ is a forcing.

-The discretization process introduces temporal step $\tau$ and spatial step $h$, leading to the definition of dimensionless parameters $\nu = C \tau^2/h^4$ and $\mu = D/h^2$.
+The discretization process introduces a temporal step $\tau$ and a spatial step $h$, leading to the definition of dimensionless parameters $\nu = C \tau^2/h^4$ and $\mu = D/h^2$.

 ## 1. Interpolation to the Final Time Moment

 Usually, for the numerical simulations we set an upper integration time limit `T`.
 So, we expect the computational method, like, *Crank-Nicolson scheme* or a *Compact scheme* to produce the numerical solution on the time interval $t \in [0, T]$.
 However, by introducing the spatial step `h` and the temporal step `tau` we can only calculate the values of the unknown function $u(t, x)$ at predetermined temporal-spatial points.

 For example, consider the final time of interest to be `T = 1` and the temporal step `tau = 0.3`.
 Then, we can only compute the function `u` at times `t = [0, 0.3, 0.6, 0.9, 1.2]`.
 Here, the initial conditions are set at time `t = 0` and we continue integration until the first time we exceed the desired time `T`.
-In this case, the total number of temporal points `Nt` needed to compute the solution is the number of termporal steps required to exceed the desired time `T` plus one for the initial time moment `t = 0`.
+In this case, the total number of temporal points `Nt` needed to compute the solution is the number of temporal steps required to exceed the desired time `T` plus one for the initial time moment `t = 0`.
 A sample code snippet may have the following form:
 ```matlab
 T = 1;
 tau = 0.3;